Explore Italy's most beautiful countryside villages and enjoy authentic experiences.

 Fly south to Sandakan, then transfer to the

-Rehabilitation Centre to see the morning
+Sepilok Orang Utan Rehabilitation Centre to

-feeding of the reserve’s orang utans, which
+see the morning feeding of the reserve’s orang

-the Bornean Sun Bear Conservation Centre
+then visit the Bornean Sun Bear Conservation

-Kinabatangan river*.
-Check in to the Abai
+the Kinabatangan river, then check in to the

-search for wildlife, followed by an early
+to search for wildlife, followed by an earlyevening

-evening night safari to experience the jungle
+night safari to experience the jungle

 after dark.
 (B, L, D)